SOPRAFS20Group19/SOPRA_FS20_Group19_Server/README.md

 ## Launch & Deployment

-As a new developer, for your local development environment
+As a new developer, we recommend you the following steps:

-## Setup this Template with your IDE of choice
+### Setup this Template with your IDE of choice

 Download your IDE of choice: (e.g., [Eclipse](http://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/download/)) and make sure Java 13 is installed on your system.

+Zip download or git clone our server repository.

-1. File -> Open... -> SoPra Server Template
+1. File -> Open... -> SoPra_FS20_Group19_Server
 2. Accept to import the project as a `gradle project`

 To build right click the `build.gradle` file and choose `Run Build`

-## Building with Gradle
+### Building with Gradle

 You can use the local Gradle Wrapper to build the application.